SIT-OpenHouse-2023/5-Days-Left/backend/README.md

 # How to run this server
 Using `Yarn` to install dependencies <br>
-`Yarn dev` to start running the server
+`Yarn start` to start running the server

 # API URLs
     Test endpoints